brittanykundert/wwt-core-catalogs/README.md

 In the current model there are two root catalog files: `exploreroot6.wtml` and `imagesets6.wtml`.
-All other WTMLs are reachable from `exploreroot6`, which populates the root of the client's "Expore" ribbon.
+All other WTMLs are reachable from `exploreroot6`, which populates the root of the client's "Explore" ribbon.
 The `imagesets6` file defines the built-in imagesets accessible from the `Imagery:` dropdown.
 So it shouldn't get too large.

 The directory `sad_imagesets/` contains a structure like `imagesets/`, but with known imagesets that shouldn't be used due to bad coordinates and the like.
+Known problematic datasets should be moved there so that we don't lose track of them.
+Add a `_Reason` attribute documenting why the imageset has a problem.
+Sometimes the underlying data could in principle be rescued (e.g. the astrometry of a study is just poor), sometimes not really (a planetary map is backwards).

 ## Driver